 For The Noodles:

-- Rice Noodles - Any variety of rice noodles will work perfectly for these Banh Mi Noodles.
-I personally use thicker cut noodles, because I think they have the best texture for a mixed salad like this.
-You can also use low calorie noodle varieties like Miracle Noodles, or kelp noodles for a grain-free, raw, or weight loss substitute.
+- Brown Rice Noodles - Any variety of rice noodles will work perfectly for these Banh Mi Noodles.
+I personally use thicker-cut noodles because I think they have the best texture for a mixed salad like this.
+However, vermicelli noodles are also a great option.
+If you are gluten-free, make sure to use vermicelli rice noodles.
+You can also use low-calorie noodle varieties like Miracle Noodles or kelp noodles for a grain-free, raw, or weight-loss substitute.

-- English Cucumbers - You can use any cucumber variety, however I recommend using english cucumbers.
-They peel into strips much better than other cucumber varieties, and I think that they have a less bitter taste.
+- English Cucumbers - You can use any cucumber variety.
+However, I recommend using English cucumbers.
+They peel into strips much better than other cucumber varieties, have a less bitter taste, and are the perfect crunchy cucumber.

-- Carrots - Carrots add the perfect crunch to this recipes.
-I always try to find the largest carrots, because they are much easier to peel into strips.
+- Raw Carrots - Carrots add the perfect crunch to this recipe.
+I always try to find the largest carrots because they are much easier to peel into strips.
 I also recommend buying large carrots organic, because the taste is much different.
+If you can find pickled carrots, I'd recommend using those.

 - Water Chestnuts - Adds the perfect crunch to this noodle salad.
-You can use either water chestnuts, or a daikon radish.
-I personally would recommend using the daikon radish, however it can sometimes be hard to find in stores (Asian markets usually carry it!).
+You can use either water chestnuts or daikon radishes.
+I personally would recommend using the daikon radish.
+However, it can sometimes be hard to find in stores (Asian markets usually carry it!).

 For The Smoked Tofu: